aintnorest/ubiquitous-spoon/README.md

 # ubiquitous-spoon
+    Didn't want to waste time trying to name it.
 # MVP GOALS
     - Very simple chat for the purposes of finding people to play with.
     - Establish a peer to peer connection between the people playing.